hoho0001/mad9022-w19/docs/instructor-notes.md

 More on git and setting up projects.
 Add a video on the project set up page.

 More videos on Google maps and other topics that have no videos

+Add animated interface .gif files for each assignment